← All posts

 The uncomfortable truth about this industry

-Most AI customer service companies are technology companies that hired a few CX advisors.
+Most AI revenue vendors are technology companies that hired a few sales advisors.
 They build for the demo.
 They optimize for the investor pitch.
 They charge per resolution because it sounds outcome-based, even though a “resolution” is just a conversation where the customer stopped replying.

 We’re an operations company that builds technology.
-We optimize for the Monday morning meeting where someone has to explain why CSAT dropped.
+We optimize for the Monday morning meeting where someone has to explain why the renewal number slipped.
 We charge per minute because a minute is a minute — you always know what you paid for and why.

 That difference sounds small.
 It’s everything.